Ruin0x11/modding-opennefia-by-example/src/en/introduction.md

 ### Interactive code examples

-When you see code that looks like this:
+You might see some code that looks like this:

 ```lua
 > Chara.create("example.my_putit", Map.current())
 <map object `base.chara:example.my_putit`>
 ```

-That means this is an invitation to try out the code interactively in the in-game command prompt, also known as the REPL (meaning "read-evaluate-print-loop").
+This is an invitation to try out the code interactively in the in-game command prompt, also known as the REPL (meaning "read-evaluate-print-loop").
 You can open the command prompt in-game with the grave key (`` ` ``) and paste code into it with `Ctrl-V`.

 The lines in the code block starting with `>` indicate a command to run, and the lines that don't start with `>` incidate the result of running the command.
 So